Spurious local minima in nonconvex sum-of-squares optimization: Introduction

 \begin{theorem} If $X\subseteq \bbP^n$ is a smooth variety of minimal degree, then there are no spurious second-order stationary points for the nonconvex formulation~\eqref{eq:SOSMinimizationProblem} of rank $k=\dim(X)+1$ if and only if \(\dim(X)\in\{1,n-1,n\}\). \end{theorem}

+In particular, this result implies the existence of spurious second-order stationary points for low-rank approximation problems for univariate real symmetric matrix polynomials.
+More explicitly, given an \(m\times m\) symmetric matrix \(Q(y)=(q_{ij}(y))_{i,j=1,\dots,m}\) with entries \(q_{ij}(y)\in\bbR[y]\) being univariate polynomials, one may seek a factorization

+to certify its positive semidefiniteness for any real value of \(y\).
+Such factorization problem is equivalent to finding a sum-of-square representation of a nonnegative quadratic form on an \(m\)-dimensional \emph{rational normal scroll} and it is known that \(k=m+1\) always suffices whenever such representation exists, see \cite[Section 2]{blekherman2019low}.
+In the case of $k = m+1 = 3$, we give explicit examples of spurious stationary points of Problem~\eqref{eq:SOSMinimizationProblem} on some rational normal scrolls, see Example~\ref{ex:2DimScrollSpuriousMinima} and Proposition~\ref{prop:ScrollSpuriousMinima}.

-We say that a tuple $\bdl$ is \emph{in the interior} (resp.\ \emph{on the boundary}) if $\sigma_k(\bdl)$ is an interior point (resp.\ a boundary point) of the cone $\Sigma_X$.
-Our second result is regarding spurious local minima on surfaces of minimal degree, which all have Pythagoras number $3$.
+From an algorithmic point of view (see Problem~\eqref{eq:SOSRelaxationProblem} and Algorithm~\ref{alg:AvoidSpuriousStationaryPoints} below), it is often helpful to distinguish spurious stationary points or minima \emph{in the interior}, i.e., tuples \(\bdl\) such that \(\sigma_k(\bdl)\) is an interior point of \(\Sigma_X\), from those \emph{on the boundary}, i.e., tuples \(\bdl\) such that \(\sigma_k(\bdl)\) is a boundary point of \(\Sigma_X\).
+Our second result is regarding spurious local minima in the interior over surfaces of minimal degree, which all have Pythagoras number $3$.

 \begin{theorem} Suppose \(X\subseteq\bbP^n\) is a surface of minimal degree.
 If \(\sigma_k(\bdl)\) defines a reduced subscheme on \(X\), then \(\bdl\) cannot be a spurious local minimum for the nonconvex formulation~\eqref{eq:SOSMinimizationProblem} of rank $3$ in the interior. \end{theorem}